pseudoregalia-modding/costume-template/README.md

 - where you packaged your project there should be a `Windows\pseudoregalia\Content\Paks` folder
 - pak chunk 1 is your outfit by default
 - rename the costume chunk to what you renamed `new` to
-- place in outfits folder
+- place in mods folder
-- run wardrobe extender
+- install [attire ui overhaul](https://www.nexusmods.com/pseudoregalia/mods/8) if you haven't already
-- it should now be in your wardrobe!
+- you should see your creation in all its glory!

 # Custom Textures
 - go to `Content/MatTex/Materials/Characters`